 1247-03 DEFINITIONS

+03.01 Advanced Training and Qualification

+Technical qualification and training which increases the depth of an individual’s knowledge in a specific area but is not required to be completed prior to performing independent inspection.
+Advanced training and qualification should be completed after completing Full Inspector Qualification; however, it can be completed concurrently with other Full Inspector Qualification.

+03.02 Attitude

+A manner of performing tasks that demonstrates an understanding of and an appreciation for the NRC’s organizational values of integrity, excellence, service, respect, cooperation, commitment, and openness.

-Basic Inspector Certification
+03.03 Basic Inspector Certification

-A certification made by the individual’s supervisor which signifies that the individual has successfully completed all and activities.
+A certification made by the individual’s supervisor which signifies that the individual has successfully completed all Basic-Level Inspector Training and Qualification activities.
 Achieving Basic Inspector Certification allows an individual to perform limited scope inspection activities.
-Inspection activities will be specifically assigned and are to be performed with an appropriate degree of detailed supervision
+Inspection activities will be specifically assigned and are to be performed with an appropriate degree of detailed supervision.

 03.04 Basic-Level Training and Qualification